styler00dollar/VSGAN-tensorrt-docker/README.md

 Warnings:
 - The 3090 benches were done with a low powerlimit and throttled the GPU.
 - The default is ffmpeg.
+- ModifyFrame is depricated.
+Trying to use FrameEval everywhere and is used by default.

 Compact (2x) | 480p | 720p | 1080p
 ------  | ---  | ---- | ------